nezhar/wordpress-docker-compose/README.md

 ## Configuration

-Edit the `.env` file to change the default IP address, MySQL root password and WordPress database name.
+Use the following environment variables to change the default IP address, MySQL root password and WordPress database name:

+- `IP`: IP address to bind to
+- `DB_NAME`: WordPress database name
+- `DB_ROOT_PASSWORD`: MySQL root password

+These can be added to an `.env` file as well.

 ## Installation